- We drive on the left side of the road.

 Cherry Tree Hill & Morgan Lewis Windmill

-One of my favourite views of the East Coast can be found at Cherry Tree Hill.
+One of my favorite views of the East Coast can be found at Cherry Tree Hill.
 Make your way towards St. Nicholas Abbey and then continue along the main road through the Mahogany trees.
 Get ready to be amazed as you reach the top, on a clear day you can see right down to St. Philip and Ragged Point Lighthouse.

 From here you will follow the winding road down towards Morgan Lewis windmill.
 It is the largest and only complete windmill in the Caribbean.
 Occasionally they attached the sails and run it and it is quite amazing to see.